 However, companies are already looking for ways to get ahead of the curve with more environmentally sound systems in place.
 Whatever the outcome, a hybrid workplace will disrupt the typical estimates of real estate values and more.

 Still, it’s an excellent opportunity for those who have yet to take on more green initiatives.
-So if your company wants to put its greenest foot forward, here are some tips and considerations on how to make a hybrid workplace more sustainable.
+So, if your company wants to put its greenest foot forward, here are some tips and considerations for making a hybrid workplace more sustainable.

 Offer Carbon Green Initiatives

-With a hybrid workplace, you can still offer the more traditional green-friendly initiatives to employees as companies once did pre-COVID.
+With a hybrid workplace, you can still offer employees the more traditional green-friendly initiatives as companies once did pre-COVID.
 You just have to reevaluate how they are implemented.